KenT2/tboplayer/README.md

 * `Progress bar` - Show/Seek position

 * `Resize video` - At the right side of the video progress bar, allows resizing video

+* `Playlist` - Can be clicked over to play a track, and can be used to add tracks by 'drag and dropping' files over

 Menus
 -----